boa-dev/boa/docs/fuzzing.md

 You'll need to install cargo-fuzz: `cargo install cargo-fuzz`

-You may optionally wish to use a corpus; you will need to have generated this corpus from previous executions of the fuzzer you intend to use, as these fuzzers is limited to Arbitrary-derived data.
+You may optionally wish to use a corpus; you will need to have generated this corpus from previous executions of the fuzzer you intend to use, as these fuzzers are limited to Arbitrary-derived data.
+[There is currently a PR in process to allow us to convert from JS source back to Arbitrary](https://github.com/rust-fuzz/arbitrary/pull/94).

 ## Picking a fuzzer